 Before you go through the trouble of researching what anti-nausea medicines are available, I would like to offer you a list of other strategies and natural remedies that may help you if you suffer from seasickness.
-In this article, you will find a selection of the best tips that I know of to avoid the chances of seasickness or at least limit the effect it could have on your holiday or vacation.
+In this article, you will find a selection of the best tips I've learned to avoid the chances of seasickness or at least limit the effect it could have on your holiday or vacation.

 But first, let's first talk about what seasickness actually is.

 When you are submitted to the feeling of motion but you are unable to see the result of that motion—like when you're in the internal section of a ship—your body chemistry is unsure of what is happening.
 The inner ear keeps telling your brain that there is some sort of movement, but your eyes are sending a different message.
 These crossed wires set off alarm bells in your system.